influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 ### cq

-The statistics related to continuous queries (CQs).
+The measurement statistics related to continuous queries (CQs).

 #### queryFail